Download the notebook here! Interactive online version: colab

 The potential outcome framework relies on a critical assumption called SUTVA, which has two components:

-1. No Interference
+1. No interference

 One unit’s treatment assignment does not affect another unit’s potential outcomes: